 - Are you the shoulder that people lean or cry on, when things aren’t going well?

 - What is YOUR emotional state?
 Are you generally a happy person or sad?

-- Are you generally fearless or fearful?
-How has that defined the choices that you’ve made in high school, and how do you WANT TO BE going forward into college, looking back at how you’ve been in middle school and high school?
+- Are you generally fearless, or fearful?
+How has that defined the choices that you’ve made in high school?
+How do you WANT TO BE, going forward into college, looking back at how you’ve been, in middle school and high school?

 - Are you an athlete?

 - Tall, short?

 - Wondering why you had to have freckles?